Member of Montana Freemen from 1996 standoff dies in prison

 Landers was sentenced to 11 years, three months for conspiracy, bank fraud, threatening a federal judge and being a fugitive in possession of a firearm.
 During his sentencing hearing, Landers continued to claim the U.S. court system had no jurisdiction over him.

-He had 15 years added to his sentence in 2008 when he and two other inmates at the federal prison in El Reno, Oklahoma, demanded millions from officials for the use of their names, which they said were “copyrighted.”
+He had 15 years added to his sentence in 2008 when he and two inmates at the federal prison in El Reno, Oklahoma, demanded millions from officials for the use of their names, which they said were “copyrighted.”
 They were found guilty of “conspiring to impede the duties of federal prison officials” and extortion.

 Another member of the Freeman who served time in prison and is now living in Billings told the newspaper that when Landers “said ‘no’ he meant ‘no.’”